 Related reading: Alamy Search Tools on Alamy Blog

-Lightboxes let the store images that you spot and like when you’re searching.
-They will be waiting for you in one place when you need them.
+Lightboxes let you store images that you find and like when you’re searching, saving them for later, should you decide to purchase them.

 Once you’re logged in to your account, go to the homepage and select “My Alamy” in the top right corner and click “Lightbox” from the drop-down menu.
 Select “Add a Lightbox”, give it a name, and description (optional).
 Click “Save” and you’re all set to start adding images to your Lightbox.

 To start adding content into your Lightbox, go to the homepage, and enter your search term in the search bar.
 There are 2 ways to add images from the search results page.

 Option 1.
 When you find an image that you like, hover the mouse over it and a set of 4 icons will very conveniently pop-up.
 Click on the left-most icon.

 Once you click the icon, a box will appear at the bottom of the screen, where you can select which Lightbox you want to add an image to.

 Alamy promises that an icon changes once the image is added to a Lightbox to let you know that the task has been completed; however, no matter how many times I tried I couldn’t make it work.
 Although the image was saved to my Lightbox, the icon didn’t change.
 This is not a huge issue since you get a confirmation when your image is saved to your Lightbox.
 It is probably only a temporary bug.

 Option 2.
 When you find an image that you like, you can click on it and you will land on the image page.
 Next, you can click on the “Add to Lightbox” option under the image.